 The Using Service or Agency or installation may have additional applicable guidance and criteria.
-These may be installation master plans, installation sustainability plans, technical design guides, etc. Coordinate with the PE/A to identify such applicable criteria.
-Conflicts between UFC, other Service-specific criteria, and installation-specific criteria shall be brought to the attention of the PE/A for resolution.
+These may be installation master plans, installation sustainability plans, technical design guides, etc. Comply with any such criteria.
+Coordinate with the PE/A to identify applicable criteria.
+Conflicts between UFC, other Service-specific criteria, and installation-specific criteria shall be brought to the attention of the USACE PE/A or Contracting Officer's Representative for resolution.
 Generally, DoD and Service-specific criteria will supercede installation-specific criteria.